Dear Addi P.,

 - Distributed responsibilities — Despite our best efforts, we can't stop turnover altogether.
 Staff may encounter life events that significantly change their circumstances or decide to pursue entirely new job tracks that don't exist in your organization.
 Here, you can limit the impact of turnover by redistributing key responsibilities across small teams instead of siloing them.
 Doing so can help your team handle the transition period when unexpected departures occur.

 So there you have it.
-If you're in HR wondering, "What data should I collect in 2020 to make things easier around here?" — go with turnover.
+If you're in HR wondering, "What data should I collect this year to make things easier around here?" — go with turnover.
 Turnover is costly, it's time-consuming, and it can hinder business growth.
 Start by calculating your organization's monthly separation rate and turnover sweet spot.
 Then, deploy retention best practices to help keep your staff happy and make breaking up easier to manage.

 Learn more from these related articles: